Lily Allen: Other ventures

 On 20 September 2018, Allen published the memoir My Thoughts Exactly with Blink Publishing.
 It was nominated for the FutureBook Campaign of the Year.
 The book is one of seven chosen by the Evening Standard as the "best celebrity memoirs of 2018".
 It is one of nine books listed under the "Showbusiness" category of The Guardian's best books of 2018.

-In October 2020, Allen worked with the sex tech company Womanizer to create her own sex toy called "Liberty", a clitoral pump.
-She is the chief liberation officer at Womanizer and is heading up their #IMasturbate campaign which encourages women to embrace their own sexuality.
+In October 2020, Allen worked with the sex tech company Womanizer to create her own sex toy, Liberty, a clitoral pump.
+She is the chief liberation officer at Womanizer and is leading their #IMasturbate campaign which encourages women to embrace their sexuality.
 Liberty was positively reviewed in The Independent and Mashable.
-The product sucks and massages the clitoris without making direct contact, using sonic waves to induce sexual pleasure.
 It is waterproof and has six different intensity levels.
 Allen had previously recommended Womanizer's products in her autobiography My Thoughts Exactly.

+In 2024, Allen began hosting a twice-weekly BBC Sounds podcast, Miss Me?, with her friend Miquita Oliver.
+That year, she opened an OnlyFans account to sell pictures and videos of her feet.
+Allen had discovered that photos of her feet were popular on WikiFeet, a foot fetish website, and her nail technician suggested she could make money selling photos.
+Allen said that, as of 2024, she earned more from OnlyFans than she did from her approximately eight million listeners on Spotify.
+Allen also confessed not being able to remember how many abortions she's had, but thought it was around four or five.